yuhuoji/LearningJourney/USER MANUAL.md

-### Course-Help
+#### Course-Help

 ---

-- Click Help to open the README file
+- Click Help to open the README file.
-- Click About to open the Github repository
+- Click About to open the GitHub repository.

 <img src=".\doc\image\Course-Help.png" alt="Course" style="zoom:67%;" />

-- Click Statistic to open the course score statistics page.
+- Click "Statistics" to open the course score statistics page.

+- Click on the "+" button to add a new course.

+- Select a specific course and click on it to enter the details page.

-### Statistics Dialog
+#### Statistics Dialog

 ---

-- By default, the Score statistics page is displayed when the popover window opens.
-- By default, popovers open csv files that store all course information.
+- By default, the score statistics page is displayed when the popup window opens, and it loads the CSV file that stores all course information.
+- You can also click "Load" to load the CSV file you want to view.
 - You can double-click on this page to modify.
-- Finally click Save to save the changes to a file.
+- Finally click "Save" to save the changes to a file.

 <img src=".\doc\image\Dialog1.png" alt="Course" style="zoom:67%;" />